cncf/project-template/DESIGN-PROPOSALS.md

 ## Design Details

+This section should contain enough information to allow the following to occur:
+* potential contributors understand how the feature or change should be implemented
+* users or operators understand how the feature of change is expected to function and interact with other components of the project
+* users or operators can take action to pre-plan any needed changes within their architecture that impacted by the upcoming feature or change if it's approved for implementation
+* decisions or opinions on a specific approach are fully discussed and explained
+* users, operators, and contributors can gain a comprehensive understanding of compatibility of the feature or change with past releases of the project.

-This section should contain enough information that the specifics of the change are understandable.
-This may include API specs (though not always required) or even code snippets.
+This may include API specs (though not always required), code snippets, data flow diagrams, sequence diagrams, etc.

 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 This can also be combined with the proposal section above.
 It should also address how the solution is backward compatible and how to deal with these incompatibilities, possibly with defaulting or migrations.
+It may be useful to refer back to the goals and non-goals to assist in articulating the "why" behind your approach.

 ## Impacts / Key Questions